An orientation to the Community Sacred Fire Ceremony

 The fire as an intergenerational altar

 We have made a considered decision to welcome families at this gathering and children to the fire ceremony.
 A big part of our personal alignment for doing this work is for cultural repair and it is our belief that having young people connect with these practices is healthy and supportive to healthy connections moving forward.
 We will invite their voices in and offer stories for them (and us) in the early parts of the nights ceremony.
 They can sleep by the fire or camp close enough to be in ear shot.
-We ask that you arrive at the times outlined so that we can support you all to be settled well and orient the young people to the ceremony in their own age specific ways.
+We will do all we can to support you all to be settled well and orient the young people to the ceremony in their own age specific ways.
 We will have tenders on hand to offer some very light structure outside of the ceremonial time but this is a co-created camp and if you are bringing children please take responsibility for them at all times and collaborate with other parents/tenders to support each other and our village thrive and flow.

 What to bring – more detail soon for this, but what you need to bring for the ceremony itself is